sammcj/github-app-installation-token/README.md

 [![Stable Version](https://img.shields.io/github/v/tag/sammcj/github-app-installation-token)](https://img.shields.io/github/v/tag/sammcj/github-app-installation-token)
 [![Latest Release](https://img.shields.io/github/v/release/sammcj/github-app-installation-token?color=%233D9970)](https://img.shields.io/github/v/release/sammcj/github-app-installation-token?color=%233D9970)

-This [JavaScript GitHub Action](https://help.github.com/en/actions/building-actions/about-actions#javascript-actions) can be used to impersonate a GitHub App.
+This [JavaScript GitHub Action](https://help.github.com/en/actions/building-actions/about-actions#javascript-actions) can be used to act as a GitHub App that with a private key and installation ID to generate a short lived (and optionally de-scoped) token that can be used to authenticate with the GitHub API.

-It is a fork of [Peter Murray's workflow-application-token-action](https://github.com/peter-murray/workflow-application-token-action).

 - [GitHub App Token Authoriser](#github-app-token-authoriser)
   - [Use Cases](#use-cases)